FreshBooks vs QuickBooks

 FreshBooks

-A cloud-based accounting software built for freelancers, consultants, and service providers.
-FreshBooks emphasizes client invoicing, expense tracking, and project management with an intuitive user interface.
+A cloud-based accounting software built for small businesses, freelancers, and service providers.
+FreshBooks emphasizes invoicing, expense tracking, and time tracking with a user-friendly interface.

 Best For